aryella-lacerda/react-native-accessibility-engine/README.md

 ### ID

 First, we define an `id`, which doubles as the rule's name and should be as simple and self-explanatory as possible.
 It should also be unique, so take a look at the [rules catalog]('./rules-catalog.md') to make sure it isn't already in use.
-If a rule already exists with a certain `id` but you think the existing rule would be better off renamed, feel free to open a PR to explain your reasoning. ✌️

 ### Matcher